 While currently not collectible account status stops enforcement activities at the time the IRS grants the status, it does not stop the accumulation of interest and penalties during the period that the IRS enforcement activities have ceased.
 Interest may continue to grow and often is a substantial portion of the tax balance due if currently not collectible status is lifted.
 For taxpayers expecting ongoing currently not collectible status beyond the statute of limitations period, this may not be a big concern.

-Steiger Tax Law will provide you with a free consultation to help you determine if Currently Not Collectible account status is an appropriate tax relief option for you.
-Contact Michigan tax attorney Andrew Steiger to discuss your tax situation and develop a plan to help you eliminate your IRS tax debt.
+Steiger Tax Law will provide you with a free consultation to help you determine if IRS Currently Not Collectible account status is an appropriate tax relief option for you.
+If you need help with how to apply for currently not collectible status, contact Michigan tax attorney Andrew Steiger at (248) 259-6367 to discuss your IRS tax debt and develop a plan to help you eliminate or manage repayment of your IRS tax debt.

-Contact Michigan Tax Attorney Andrew Steiger for free consultation to solve your tax or other legal problem.
+Contact Michigan Tax Attorney Andrew Steiger for free consultation to resolve your tax debt and discuss the currently not collectible program.
 Information shared is confidential and protected by attorney-client privilege.
 Free consultation does not establish attorney-client relationship.